10 FAQs About the R-ATP

 What’s required to enroll in a college R-ATP program?

 Pro Tip: Get the FAA First Class medical certificate the first time, to be sure the aspiring airline pilot will qualify.
 The FAA does not require any medical certificate to begin flight training, requires the Third Class medical certificate to fly solo, the Second Class to fly as Commercial Pilot, and the First Class to fly as Airline Transport Pilot.
 However most colleges require the First Class medical certificate to apply to their flight training degree programs.
-FAR §61.23
+Ref: FAR §61.23

 Can students transfer between colleges?